 Special Interest Classes

-Our clergy offer, at various times throughout the year, classes on a variety of topics.
+Our clergy team offers special classes at various times of the year.
 These may range from the study of Spinoza to Jewish Traditions in Death and Mourning.